 Great Grimm Fairy Tales You’ve Never Heard Of…

 1. The Three Spinners.
 This tale of a lazy young woman who can’t be bothered to spin, yet unintentionally ends up working as the queen’s spinner, is one of my all time faves.
 Three spinners with striking and unusual features come to her rescue, but only on the proviso that she treats them as her cousins, which she has no qualms about pretending they’re her relatives.
 What I love about this tale is that cheating works in the young woman’s favour and there is no moral lesson.
 In fact, it all works out rather well for her.
 Lazy she is, and lazy she stays.
 It’s a tale for rebels of the idle variety.

 2. Mother Holle.
 Better known in Germany, this tale has a classic theme: the virtuous, industrious sister versus the lazy sister.
 However, it has some delightful additions: a secret world at the bottom of a well, an old lady who shakes out her feather bed to create snowflakes and a smart-witted talking crow.
 The sisters get just what they deserve and the ending is wonderfully visual.

 3. Queen Bee.
 A young “simpleton” brother getting the better of his two older brothers is another recurring theme in the world of fairy tales, but there’s something pleasing about the way this story unfolds and also in the simpleton brother’s respect for nature.
 He ends up forming some unlikely alliances, which help him tackle a series of impossible challenges.
 And his two brothers get off lightly too.
 Another great Simpleton-done-good tale is The Poor Miller’s Apprentice and the Cat – if only for the imagery of a castle run entirely by cats and kittens.

 4. Clever Gretel.
-While not suitable for young Storytime readers, parents might enjoy this funny story about a talented cook who, bored of waiting for her master’s guest to arrive, swigs a little too much wine and ends up eating their dinner.
+While not suitable for young Storytime readers in its original form, parents might enjoy this funny story about a talented cook who, bored of waiting for her master’s guest to arrive, swigs a little too much wine and ends up eating their dinner.
 When the guest finally arrives, Gretel uses her considerable wits to explain the disappearance of their meal.
-You can’t help wanting to applaud her ingenuity.
+You can’t help applauding her ingenuity.